bkmy43/ctask/README.md

 - split user attributes, move counts to separate immutable table with last_updated timestamp
 - add mockups to tests
 - docker-compose
-- make some parameters not optional
+- make some command line parameters not optional
+- add sys_created and sys_updated to all tables